GunterMueller/M2PL0/ACK/README_ACK.md

        to  open a file called "LongModulN.def".
 The requirement does not hold for implementation or program modules, but is certainly recommended.

+NOTE: The file system length restrictions should be solved by the latest GIT version of the ACK Modula-2 compiler.:wq

 CALLING THE COMPILER
        The easiest way to do this is to let the ack(1) program do it.
 So,  to compile a program module "prog.mod", just call